Weave Code

 symfony/form

-Symfony Form component helps you build, process, validate, and reuse HTML forms with a robust, extensible API.
-Includes field types, data mapping, CSRF protection, and integration hooks for Symfony apps or standalone PHP projects.
+Symfony Form Component helps you build, validate, and process reusable HTML forms with rich field types, data mapping, and CSRF protection.
+Integrates cleanly with HttpFoundation, Validator, and Twig, but can be used standalone in any PHP app.

 View on GitHub